What Is an Estate Sale and How Does It Work?

 • How do you "price" items and establish fair market value?

 Most estate sale professionals work on a contingency basis—that is, their fee is typically a percentage of total sales.
-Normally that's somewhere between 35% and 40%, which covers market research and promotion, plus clean-up and haul-away services.
+Normally that's somewhere between 35% and 40%, which generally covers market research, promotion, clean-up, and haul-away services.

 With that in mind, it helps to have a sense of how much your sale may generate.
-Some companies require an estate's inventory to meet a minimum dollar estimate—at least $10,000, in some cases, says Claudia McLaughlin, owner and principal at CMFTO, a Chicago-area company that specializes in estate sales.
+Some companies require an estate's inventory to meet a minimum estimate—at least $10,000, in some cases, says Claudia McLaughlin, owner and principal at CMFTO, a Chicago-based home design and organization firm that specializes in estate sales.

-In some cases, a certified personal property appraiser may be brought in to confirm whether an item may have truly significant value—in which case, you may wish to contact an auction house to maximize the item's earning potential.
+In some situations, a certified personal property appraiser may be brought in to confirm whether items may have significant value—in which case, you may wish to contact an auction house to maximize the item's earning potential.
 Look for appraisers who are certified through associations such as the International Society of Appraisers (ISA), Appraisers Association of America (AAA), or the American Society of Appraisers (ASA).

-Be aware that estate sale proceeds may carry tax implications, depending on the situation.
-Inherited property, for instance, may be subject to capital gains tax if it sells for more than what the fair market value was at the time of inheritance.
-If the sale takes place in a reasonable timeframe after a person's passing, generally the property isn't likely to appreciate much, if at all, to have much of an impact on heirs' taxes, Susan says.
+Estate sale proceeds may carry tax implications, depending on the situation.
+Inherited property, for instance, may be subject to capital gains tax if it sells for more than the fair market value at the time of inheritance.

 Make it a family affair

-Much like other aspects of estate planning and preserving family wealth, proactive, productive family communication is critical, Susan emphasizes.
+Much like other aspects of estate planning, proactive, productive family communication can be critical.

-"You should walk through the home with family members and record a list of what each individual would like to keep, what will be for sale, and what is off the market," Susan says.
-"Many disagreements can result if everyone is not on the same page."
+When preparing for a sale, it's wise to walk through the home with family members and record a list of what each person would like to keep, what will be for sale, and what will remain off the market.
+Disagreements can often be avoided if everyone is on the same page.

-A letter like this should come from the heart, hence its name, as it establishes your intent and helps to diminish potential disputes after you're gone.
-"These steps are essential so at the end of the day there's no argument over personal possessions," Susan says.
+A letter like this should come from the heart, as it establishes your intent and helps to diminish potential disputes after you're gone.
+Ultimately, one of the greatest gifts to your beneficiaries can be a lack of conflict over personal possessions.